928-202-0446

 Executive Director

 Jeremy Hawkes joined our organization in January of 2022.
-He comes to NARJ with a passion to see restorative justice as a healthy functional process to resolve the harm inflicted in our community.
+He comes to NARJ with a passion to see restorative justice as a healthy functional process to resolve the harm inflicted within ourselves and others.
 From a distant past, Jeremy has experienced first hand the punitive response to disobedience from our justice system.
 The experience was difficult to navigate, faced with unwarranted consequences and immeasurable challenge to recover.
 With some luck, he was able to find the support and community to take advantage of opportunities that was not easily attainable.
-Today, Jeremy has over 20 years in the film industry and will focus his skills, talent, creativity and education toward restorative justice within our community.
+Today, Jeremy has expanded NARJ services and training throughout Northern Arizona.
+He is mentor for youth and provides support for those who are in need of repairing relationships.
+And through restorative practices, he is committed to defining shared values, building character and developing a sense of community for everyone.

 Board of Directors